 Prior to agreeing the solution, the Working Group reviewed CMP 363 and 364 as the Authority had reached a decision on these two changes.

-CMP 363 and 364 were primarily focused on Final Demand Sites and Non-Final Demand Sites, but they did touch upon some elements of Mixed Demand Sites and were centred around metered data calculations and not estimates.
-These changes went live in April 2023
+CMP 363 and 364 introduced provisions for residual banding Mixed Demands Sites, and were centred around metered data calculations and not estimates.
+These changes went live in April 2023.

 The Working Group agreed that there was no outright support for any of the options suggested in the first consultation but noted support for a mix of some of the options.
 The initial thought was that a combination of Option 1, 2 and 3 should be explored further.

-The certification form as a self-declaration was not supported (Option 1) but the benefit of the certification form as part of the overall solution had merit.
-The use of metered data, where available, was the best solution (Option 3) but where this was not available, an estimation based on technology type was a fallback position (Option2).
+The certification form as a self-declaration was not supported (Option 1) by the Consultation respondents but the Working Group believed that the certification form as part of the overall solution had merit.
+The Working Group believed that the use of metered data, where available, was the best solution (Option 3) but where this was not available, an estimation based on technology type was a fallback position (Option2).
+The Working Group agreed to consider a hybrid of all three options.

-The concern with this solution was the lack of information available from the industry on what percentage of import capacity/consumption was required for start-up and so could be considered exempt from residual charges.
-This was the thought prior to the first consultation, feedback from Parties and post consultation review.
+The concern with this hybrid solution was the lack of information available for estimating by technology type from the industry on what percentage of import capacity/consumption was required for start-up (Non-Final Demand element of the generator) and so could be considered exempt from residual charges.
+This was the thought of the Working Group prior to the first consultation.
+Feedback from Parties and post consultation review confirmed this was the case.

-One example identifies the concerns raised on using estimated values on the technology types: Not only is the date not available but on one type of technology the solution is not a straight forward estimation i.e. Solar in the north of Scotland gives a very different outcome to Solar located in the south of England.

 Final position

 The use of the customer certification form would form part of the process for assessing the Final Demand and Non-Final Demand.